777arc/textbook/content/sync.rst

 Time Synchronization with Interpolation
 ****************************************

-Unlike the Python code we have implemented, symbol synchronizers tend to interpolate the input samples by some number, e.g., 16, so that it's able to shift by a *fraction* of a sample.
+Symbol synchronizers tend to interpolate the input samples by some number, e.g., 16, so that it's able to shift by a *fraction* of a sample.
 The random delay caused by the wireless channel will unlikely be an exact multiple of a sample, so the peak of the symbol may not actually happen on a sample.
 It is especially true in a case where there might only be 2 or 4 samples per symbol being received.
-By interpolating the samples, it gives us the ability to sample "in between" actual samples.
+By interpolating the samples, it gives us the ability to sample "in between" actual samples, in order to hit the very peak of each symbol.
 The output of the synchronizer is still only 1 sample per symbol.
 The input samples themselves are interpolated.

+Our time synchronization Python code we have implemented above did not include any interpolation.
 To expand our code, enable the fractional time delay that we implemented at the beginning of this chapter so our received signal has a more realistic delay.
 Leave the frequency offset disabled for now.
 If you re-run the simulation, you'll find that the synchronizer fails to fully synchronize to the signal.
 That's because we aren't interpolating, so the code has no way to "sample between samples" to compensate for the fractional delay.
 Let's add in the interpolation.

 A quick way to interpolate a signal in Python is to use scipy's :code:`signal.resample` or :code:`signal.resample_poly`.
 These functions both do the same thing but work differently under the hood.
 We will use the latter function because it tends to be faster.
 Let's interpolate by 16, i.e., we will be inserting 15 extra samples between each sample.
 It can be done in one line of code, and it should happen *before* we go to perform time synchronization (prior to the large code snippet above).
 Let's also plot the before and after to see the difference: